New Addington tram stop

 New Addington is a terminal tram stop serving the centre of New Addington, located in the London Borough of Croydon.
-The tram stop is served by London Trams, which connects New Addington with central Croydon.
+The tram stop is served by Tramlink, which connects New Addington with central Croydon.

 Services

 New Addington is served by tram services operated by Tramlink.
 The tram stop is served by trams every 7-8 minutes to and from via and Centrale.